vannizhang/react-d3-charts/README.md

 />
 ```

-## `BarLineComboChart` Component
+## Bar and Line Combo Chart

-The `BarLineComboChart` is a type of graph that combines two different types of visualization: bar chart and line chart.
+The Bar and Line Combo Chart is a type of graph that combines two different types of visualization: bar chart and line chart.
 It is used to display and compare different data series that have different scales or units of measurement.

 ### Usage
 ```sh